Troubleshooting

 5. VPN and firewall disabled?

-If all five pass and the error persists, clear your browser cache (`Ctrl + Shift + Delete`) and try again.
-On Windows you can also flush DNS with `ipconfig /flushdns` in Command Prompt.
+If all five check out and the error won't go away, clear your browser cache (`Ctrl + Shift + Delete`) and try again.
+On Windows, you can also flush DNS by running `ipconfig /flushdns` in Command Prompt.

 ERR_ADDRESS_UNREACHABLE on Normal Websites

-For regular websites the cause is different.
-The page is offline, the domain does not exist, or your internet connection is not working.
-To diagnose: try opening a different well-known website.
+For regular websites, it's a different story.
+Either the page is offline, the domain doesn't exist, or your internet connection is down.
+Here's a quick test: try opening a well-known website like google.com.
 If that works, the problem is with the specific site.
-If nothing loads, your internet connection is down.
+If nothing loads at all, your internet connection is the issue.

 Frequently Asked Questions